-ID Title Summary Capability Needed Capability Today Mitigation in Progress SCI- 01 Spectral characterization of atmospheres of small exoplanets There are few extant spectroscopic detections of atmospheres for exoplanets smaller than Neptune, even though they dominate the exoplanet population.
+ID Title Summary Capability Needed Capability Today Mitigation in Progress SCI- 01 Spectral characterization of atmospheres of small exoplanets See SPA section 6 (atmospheres & biosignatures) There are few extant spectroscopic detections of atmospheres for exoplanets smaller than Neptune, even though they dominate the exoplanet population.
 The very first constraints are being obtained for the atmospheric composition of terrestrial habitable zone (HZ) planets, but detection of definitive spectral features is beyond the current capability.
 In order to remotely assess the frequency of habitable planets and life in the galaxy, new observations and facilities must be developed.
-Spectroscopy of small, temperate exoplanets transiting red dwarf (M- type) stars.
-Stellar high- contrast direct spectroscopy of small, temperate exoplanets orbiting solar-type (FGK- type) stars.
+Spectroscopy of small exoplanets, especially temperate examples, e.g. transit spectroscopy of small planets transiting cool dwarf stars., high-contrast spectroscopy of small, temperate exoplanets orbiting solar-type (FGK-type) stars.
 Limits to precision on extracting transmission spectra, both instrumental and due to stellar heterogeneities, are described in gap SCI-03.
+Need target exoplanets that provide the most photons (orbiting nearby, brightest stars for their class).
+Need accurate ephemerides for scheduling spectroscopic observations and making effective use of large telescopes (e.g. JWST).
 A handful of small exoplanets suitable for spectroscopy have been identified by RV and transit surveys.
-HST transit spectra of these have marginal sensitivity and would only be able to detect cloud-free H- dominated atmospheres, which are not expected for this class of objects.
+HST transit spectra of these have marginal sensitivity and would only be able to detect cloud-free H-dominated atmospheres, which are not expected for this class of objects.
 So far there are no imaging detections of small exoplanets.
 Current and future JWST proposals to spectrally characterize small transiting planets.
-K2 and TESS missions will discover small transiting exoplanets which can be observed with JWST.
+Small transiting exoplanets discovered with K2, TESS, and ground-based transit surveys, can be observed with JWST.
 WFIRST/CGI may be able to spectrally characterize atmospheres of some super-Earths orbiting very nearest stars.
 Mission concept studies to define capabilities for next generation of observatory to study atmospheres of small exoplanets via transit spectroscopy (e.g. LUVOIR, HabEx, OST) or direct imaging (e.g. LUVOIR, HabEx).